TannerBurns/ctf/README.md

 Step 3) (If it is first time using 'vagrant up') Register with the site

-Step 4) To start site & servers,
+Step 4) To go into vagrant vm

 			$vagrant ssh (does not work on windows-use program like putty)

-		$devploy (if not the first time running system)

-		$launch
+#Anytime you start vm(ctf) after install
+You must go into the vm via ssh or vb manager and run 'devploy' inside the machine.
+This will start the services for the website.
+	$echo 'devploy' | vagrant ssh

 #If install fails (IMPORTANT)
 	If the install fails,